 |---|---|---|

-| Ignoring solubility | Some displacement reactions fail because the product metal is insoluble, so it precipitates instead of plating out. | |
+| Ignoring solubility | Some displacement reactions fail because the product metal is insoluble, so it precipitates instead of plating out. | Check solubility rules beforehand; if precipitation occurs, use a different test or add a complexing agent. |

-| Misreading electrode potentials | The sign of E° can be confusing; a more negative reduction potential actually indicates a stronger oxidizing tendency (i.So g. , temperature, confinement).
-Consider this: , higher reactivity). | Combine several tests—acid, water, displacement, and electrochemical data—to triangulate the true ranking. g., water reaction) may not capture the full picture, especially for transition metals whose reactivity depends on oxidation state. |
+| Misreading electrode potentials | The sign of E° can be confusing; a more negative reduction potential actually indicates a stronger oxidizing tendency (i.e.Which means , higher reactivity). | Always remember: the more negative the reduction potential, the more positive the oxidation potential. |

 | Assuming “more reactive” means “more dangerous” | A metal that reacts rapidly with water may still be safe to handle if it’s contained properly.
-In practice, | |
+In practice, | Evaluate safety based on both reactivity and the specific conditions of use (e.
+Still, g.
+So naturally, , temperature, confinement).
+Practically speaking, |

 | Overlooking temperature effects | Some metals only react at elevated temperatures; a room‑temperature test can miss this. | Perform tests at a range of temperatures when possible, especially for metals like magnesium or zinc. |